 Streamline Your Steps

 Consider the rule of three— especially in the morning.
 Your a.m. goal should be to cleanse, prevent, and protect.
 To start, Los Angeles aesthetician Shani Darden recommends finding a gentle face wash with ingredients like hyaluronic acid and glycerin to boost moisture right out of the gate.
+Here is Everything You Need to Know About Hyperhidrosis Treatment and talk to experts if you are thinking of opting for it.

 Next, you’ll want to consider an antioxidant-rich serum to protect skin from environmental stressors like pollution.
 BeautyCounter’s Counter+ All Bright C Serum is packed with vitamin C to do just that.
 Finally, top things off with sunscreen.
 “Wearing at least SPF 30 every day is the most important thing you can do,” Darden says.
 Using it is also by far the easiest way to prevent hyperpigmentation.
 Go for a day cream with SPF to get moisture and protection in one swoop.